 Hallidays Point Area

-The Hallidays Point area lies between the Taree and Forster/Great Lakes Regions.
-The area has an active Landcare Group and the Black Head Beach is a multi-award winner under the "Keep Australia Beautiful" program.
-Please follow the Hallidays Point Landcare link to view their web page.
-The Littoral Rainforest at Black and Red Heads have well established tracks and are easy to access.
+The Hallidays Point area lies between the Taree and Forster/Great Lakes Region.
+The Littoral Rainforest's at Black and Red Head have well established tracks and are easy to access.

 Please click on the following link to see a Map of Diamond Beach and Hallidays Point.
 Please click again over the map which will enlarge it for easy reference.

-- Diamond Beach which in general is a very narrow, weed infested hind dune and Littoral Rainforest.
+Diamond Beach This beach contains a very narrow weed infested hind dune and Littoral Rainforest.
 The latter community is highly degraded.
-Also included are two unnamed reserves containing mainly Sclerophyll Scrub and Swamp.
-I have marked these sites on the map as "Reserves".
+Also included in the survey are two unnamed reserves containing mainly Sclerophyll Scrub and Swamp.
+The following is a link to the Species List

-- A Littoral Rainforest located south of the village of Diamond Beach which I have named Diamond Beach LRF on the site map.
-In stark contrast to the other remnant LRF pockets, this one is exceptional, containing the majority of the Rainforest taxon for Diamond Beach.
-It also has a healthy population of Physignathus lesueurii, the Eastern Water Dragon
+Diamond Beach Littoral Rainforest Located south of the village of Diamond Beach and named Diamond Beach LRF on the site map.
+In stark contrast to the other remnant Littoral Rainforest pockets, this one is exceptional containing the majority of the Rainforest taxon for Diamond Beach area.
+It also has a healthy population of Physignathus lesueurii, the Eastern Water Dragon.
+The following is a link to the Species List

-- Raintrees.
-A private arboretum in Diamond Beach which contains many Australian Rainforest Plants as well as a good selection of exotic species.
+Raintrees Diamond Beach A private arboretum in Diamond Beach which contains many Australian Rainforest Plants as well as a good selection of exotic species.
+The following is a link to the Species List

 Species of interest include